shrushtiprograms/fashion-static-site/README.md

-# Bhavi India - Ethnic Fashion E-Commerce
+# Fashion Static Site

-A responsive static website for Bhavi India Fashion, showcasing ethnic wear collections with online shopping and custom stitching services.
-Built with modern web technologies.
+A simple static website built with HTML and CSS for a fashion brand, offering online shopping and custom stitching services for items like Kurtis, Blouses, Dupattas, and Cholis.

 ## Features